-A. Appeals of Administrative Decisions filed under La.
-R.S.
-15:1171, et. seq (Corrections Administrative Remedy Procedures, hereinafter referred to as "CARP") shall be filed in the 19th Judicial District Court.
+A. Appeals of Administrative Decisions filed under the CARP shall be filed in the 19th Judicial District Court.
 Suits seeking monetary damages or based on delictual actions for injury caused by prison personnel are not subject to the CARP, but must be filed in accordance with La.
-Code.
-Civ.
+La.
+Code Civ.
 Proc. arts.
-851-893 in the exclusive venue set forth in La.
+851 - 893 in the exclusive venue set forth in La.
 R.S.
 15:1184 (see Rule 60.3).